What Wild Ecstasy: Reception

 What Wild Ecstasy received positive reviews from Barbara M. Bibel in Library Journal and Alex Abramovich in Entertainment Weekly, and mixed reviews from Genevieve Stuttaford in Publishers Weekly, the journalist Robert Christgau in The New York Times Book Review, Sharon Ullman in The Journal of American History, and the critic Roz Kaveney in New Statesman.
 The book was also reviewed by Donna Seaman in Booklist, the political commentator Mark Steyn in The Wall Street Journal, the critic Liesl Schillinger in The Washington Post, the journalist Will Hermes in Utne Reader, and the political scientist Jean Bethke Elshtain in The Times Literary Supplement, and discussed by Janny Scott in The New York Times, Jeff Garigliano in Folio, and the journalist Scott Stossel in The American Prospect.

 Bibel considered the book interesting, well-written, and entertaining.
 She credited Heidenry with trying to provide a balanced account of the sexual revolution that presented the views of both its supporters and opponents, and with providing an "extensive list of sources."
-Abramobich described the book as interesting and credited Heidenry with showing that, "sex, just like everything else human, is a muddle--both tonic and poison, self-fulfilling and self-destructive, transcendent and mundane, stunning and boring."
+Abramovich described the book as interesting and credited Heidenry with showing that, "sex, just like everything else human, is a muddle--both tonic and poison, self-fulfilling and self-destructive, transcendent and mundane, stunning and boring."
 Stuttaford described the book a "breezy popular history" that was, "Exhausting, colorful, by turns tedious and entertaining".
 She wrote that Heidenry "disconcertingly gives equal weight to magazine pornography, swingers' clubs, flesh films and sexual minorities, as if all these pheonmena were part of a great sexual awakening", but concluded that What Wild Ecstasy was an "informative survey nonetheless, filled with revealing intimate profiles" and "notable for its strong opposition to homophobia and its fair-minded analysis of gay and lesbian issues."

 Christgau criticized Heidenry for relying on secondary research, writing that he was often "content to collate the reporting of others."
 He commented that an important aspect of Heidenry's method was that it affirmed the value of journals such as Forum, Penthouse, Hustler, and Screw, writing that without his attention to them, "this material might have been lost to history."
 He noted that there had been complaints from writers whose work Heidenry relied on, but believed that "he adds something to what he appropriates."
 He also wrote that, "There is a warmth to his book that is rarely apparent in the sex magazines".
 Ullman believed that Heidenry made good use of his background as a magazine editor and wrote with "verve".
 She credited him with providing extensive material on Kinsey, Masters, Johnson, Guccione, Hefner, Flynt, Sturman, and Vassi.
 However, she criticized the "rather simplistic narrative thread" of the book, describing it as a "mess".
 She wrote that, "Heidenry is difficult to follow as people appear, events suddenly happen, and few connections are drawn."
 She maintained that his real interest was pornography, and that he neglected other topics; she described his chapter on homosexuality as "a dry twenty-page civil rights discussion", and also accused him of giving insufficient attention to women.